Get Weekly Coaching Tip

 In summary, to differentiate your company, write a personal and business purpose statement, find out what the customer wants, develop your competitive advantages, and tell the story again and again.
 Like anything else in life that is worthwhile, differentiating your business is plain hard work.
 There are no shortcuts to success.
 But if you are diligent and persist, you and your customers will eventually begin to see the difference in your company, and you will have a reason to celebrate!

-Alan Melton co-founded and led the award winning East Coast Transportation until 2001.
+Alan Melton co-founded and led an award-winning company before selling it to a publicly held company.
 He has started and led 10 companies and presently serves as owner of three growing businesses.
 Alan is sharing his experience with entrepreneurs and executives who want to get on the fast track to achieving their personal goals.
 President of Small Business Coach & Assoc., Alan is a nationally known writer, speaker and business leader.
-He can be contacted at firstname.lastname@example.org or 888-504-0777.